Development assistance in Vanuatu

 Australia makes a significant investment in Vanuatu’s human development through support for early education services.
 We work with the Vanuatu Government and communities to increase access to, and the quality of, early education to improve literacy and numeracy.

 Vanuatu was hit by Category 5 Tropical Cyclone Harold in April 2020, resulting in significant damage to homes, health and education facilities, crops and livelihoods.
-Australia has provided $11 million to the response and early recovery efforts and will continue to work with the Government of Vanuatu to support the recovery process.
+Australia has provided $11 million to the response and early recovery efforts and is funding the $22 million Tropical Cyclone Recovery Program (2021-2026).
 Australia provided $35 million for long-term recovery efforts following Tropical Cyclone Pam in 2015.

 Vanuatu Australia Policing and Justice Program